 This goes beyond superficial “we’re a family” rhetoric and involves tangible investments into their lives.

 No single policy creates that sense of compassion.
-Work-life balance, PTO, flexibility, stock options, and other worker-friendly policies collectively form the “they care about me” ethos Gen Z craves.
+Work-life balance, PTO, flexibility, stock options, team-building vacations, and other worker-friendly policies collectively form the “they care about me” ethos Gen Z craves.

 If your workers feel cared for, your retention rates will reflect that—guaranteed.